ISISComputingGroup/ibex_developers_manual/backend_system/Alarms.md

 * [CSS book](http://cs-studio.sourceforge.net/docbook/ch14.html)

 # Architectural overview #
 The architecture of the alarm system as used in CSStudio is presented in detail in [Chapter 14](http://cs-studio.sourceforge.net/docbook/ch14.html) of the CSS book.
 The implementation used by ISIS is very similar though a few features which we do not need have been removed.
-Overall, the architecture is very similar to that of the [wiki:IOCLog IOC log message system].
+Overall, the architecture is very similar to that of the [IOC log](Ioc-message-logging).

 The configuration of an alarm system, that is, the set of PVs which are to be monitored, is stored in a relational database.
 The configuration can be a flat list of PVs or the PVs can be formed into a hierarchy with systems and sub-systems.